 Agencies that price AEO work effectively treat it as a structured deliverable, not as unbounded consulting time.
 The most common models are: per-page review pricing (flat rate per page reviewed), monthly retainer with a fixed number of page reviews per cycle, and project-based pricing for initial site-wide baseline audits.
 The key to sustainable pricing is that the review produces tangible outputs — not just advice — which makes the deliverable concrete and the scope measurable.

-AEO PRO Lab produces the structured outputs that make the agency cycle repeatable — answer blocks, schema validation, gap notes, and stakeholder reports that can go directly to the client without manual reformatting.
-The consistency of output means that any team member can run the review and produce the same quality of deliverable, which is the operational requirement that most agencies struggle to meet with manual workflows.
-For a side-by-side comparison, see AEO PRO Lab vs manual workflows.
+AEO Pro Lab is being built to produce the structured outputs that make the agency cycle repeatable — answer blocks, schema validation prompts, gap notes, and stakeholder-ready summaries intended to reduce manual reformatting.
+The goal is consistent output across team members, addressing an operational gap that manual workflows often struggle with.
+For a side-by-side comparison, see AEO Pro Lab vs manual workflows.

-AEO PRO Lab is built for agencies that need consistent, client-ready AEO outputs across multiple clients without scaling headcount.
-Request free access to evaluate the workflow with your team.
+AEO Pro Lab is being built for agencies that need consistent, client-ready AEO outputs across multiple clients without scaling headcount.
+Join the waitlist to evaluate the workflow with your team when early access opens.

 - What is AEO?The foundational guide to Answer Engine Optimization